duartegroup/metallicious/README.md

 cage.prepare_initial_topology()
 cage.parametrize(out_coord='out.pdb', out_topol='out.top')
 ```
-However, we do not intend to automate parametrization of the organic part of the molecule.
+However, we do not intend to automate the parametrization of the organic part of the molecule.
-Please refer to specialised tools such as gromacs, atb, ambertools and charmm-gui.
+Please refer to specialized tools such as gromacs, atb, ambertools, and charmm-gui.

 # Handling missing templates